finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

 <a id="patchLegalEntityAccessMetadata"></a>
 # **patchLegalEntityAccessMetadata**
-> Map&lt;String, List&lt;AccessMetadataValue&gt;&gt; patchLegalEntityAccessMetadata(idTypeScope, idTypeCode, code, accessMetadataOperation, effectiveAt, effectiveUntil)
+> Map&lt;String, List&lt;AccessMetadataValue&gt;&gt; patchLegalEntityAccessMetadata(idTypeScope, idTypeCode, code, accessMetadataOperation).effectiveAt(effectiveAt).effectiveUntil(effectiveUntil).execute();

 [EARLY ACCESS] PatchLegalEntityAccessMetadata: Patch Access Metadata rules for a Legal Entity.

 Patch Legal Entity Access Metadata Rules in a single scope.
 The behaviour is defined by the JSON Patch specification.
 Currently only &#39;add&#39; is a supported operation on the patch document    Currently only valid metadata keys are supported paths on the patch document     The response will return any affected Legal Entity Access Metadata rules or a failure message if unsuccessful.
 It is important to always check to verify success (or failure).
 Multiple rules for a metadataKey can exist with different effective at dates, when resources are accessed the rule that is active for the current time will be fetched.

 ### Example
 ```java